Friday's Scottish Gossip

-Scottish Gossip: Rangers, Celtic, Aberdeen, Hearts, Hibs, Ugbo, McTominay, Tierney, McGinn, Hatate, Kuol, Cifuentes, Frigan, Tillman, Shinnie
+Scottish Gossip: Rangers, Celtic, Aberdeen, Hearts, Hibs, Ugbo, McTominay, Tierney, McGinn, Hatate, Kuol, Cifuentes, Frigan, Tillman, Shinnie, Brown

 Last updated on .From the section Scottish

+Birmingham-born left-back Archie Brown has emerged as a transfer target for both Rangers and Celtic, with the 20-year-old having two years left of his contract with Lasanne in Switzerland.
+(Daily Mail, print edition)

-Rangers are on the trail of Troyes striker Ike Ugbo, who is know to Ibrox manager Michael Beale during his time with Chelsea, but the Scottish Premiership club face competition from Burnley, who are keen on the 24-year-old after their promotion to England's Premier League.
+Rangers are on the trail of Troyes striker Ike Ugbo, who is known to Ibrox manager Michael Beale during his time with Chelsea, but the Scottish Premiership club face competition from Burnley, who are keen on the 24-year-old after their promotion to England's Premier League.
 (Scottish Sun)

+Should Ecuador midfielder Jose Cifuentes complete a £567,000 transfer to Rangers from Los Angeles, the 24-year-old will enjoy a considerable increase on the salary he was receiving in United States - breaking down at £10,000-per-week, according to Bola.
+(Bola via Daily Record)

+Rangers fans reckon Malik Tillman has dropped the biggest transfer hint yet that his loan from Bayern Munich will become permanent in a £5m transfer after the 20-year-old midfielder posted an Instagram update of him in a Rangers shirt.
+(Football Scotland)

 Manchester United's pursuit of Chelsea midfielder Mason Mount could result in the departure of Scotland international Scott McTominay, with Newcastle United and West Ham United interested in the 26-year-old.
 (Sun)